 A mailing address for the principal place of business is required.
 P.O. box addresses are not permitted in some states.

-Description of your LLC Business
+iii) Description of your LLC Business

-Name and Address of a Registered (Statutory Agent)
+iv) Name and Address of a Registered (Statutory Agent)

 All 50 states require LLCs to obtain a registered agent, and some states also need your registered agent to sign a form acknowledging and accepting the position.

-Information of Members, Managers, and other officials
+v) Information of Founding Members, Managers, and other officials

-An Effective Start Date
+vii) An Effective Start Date

 The effective start date is usually the date when your state approves your LLC.
 However, you may choose a delay of up to 90 days for your effective start date.
 This 90 days period starts from the day the state approves your articles.

-Duration of Formation
+viii) Duration of Formation

 LLC Article of Organization Filing Fee

 Each state has a one-time filing fee for Articles of Organization, and this amount varies from state to state.

 Open a business checking account and apply for a business credit card

-- Check for the state and local compliance requirements for your business
+Check for the state and local compliance requirements for your business

-- Obtain a business license if applicable
+Obtain a business license if applicable

 How Much Time Does the State Take to Approve Your Article of Organization?